Have a specific

 PeriodYearEvent

-Erivan Khanate1766Completion of the Mosque (1179 AH).
+Erivan Khanate1766Completion of the Mosque.

-Soviet Union1930sConverted to Anti-Religious Museum; saved by Charents.
+Soviet Union1930sConverted to Museum; saved by Charents.

-Independence1995Restoration begins ($1M budget) by Iranian government.
+Independence1995Restoration begins ($1M budget) by Iran.

 Conclusion